epfl-lasa/robetarme-deliverables-wp5/README.md

 We welcome contributions to this repository.
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the GNU Affero General Public License (AGPL)

 ## Contact

 If you have any questions or need further assistance, please contact either :